chcknlegwill/nvim-config/README.md

 # nvim-config

-My custom nvim config to clone on other pc's or just in case I loose the .config file by accident
+My custom nvim config to clone on other pc's or just in case I loose the .config folder by default